Sharing Clips

 }

 Additionally it is (very rarely) possible that the loaded clip is not long enough to support trimming.
-In that case the following method is called in your ClipShareFragmentResultListener:
+In that case the following method is called in your ClipShareFragmentResultListener

 override fun clipShareFragmentDidFailWithTooShortClip(fragment: ClipShareFragment) {